-Monica received a BS degree in Atmospheric Sciences from Lanzhou University, China.
-As an undergraduate, she studied the radiative forcings of ozone and its impact on global precipitation and the aerosol properties in East Asia.
-For her Ph.D, she will forcus research on climate dynamics and their role in variability and long-term change in the climate system.
+Huiyu received a BS degree in Atmospheric Sciences from Lanzhou University in China and spent her third year at the University of Reading in the UK.
+During her time as an undergraduate, she studied the radiative forcing of ozone and its impact on global precipitation and the aerosol properties in East Asia.
+For her Ph.D, she is researching on regional characteristics of variability in the jet streams and the roles of moist processes in controlling the jet variabilities.

 Within the Department there is a strong focus on the interactions between the Earth’s surface and its atmosphere.
 These efforts integrate hydrological, ecological, and meteorological principles to understand the exchange of water, heat, and trace gases between the land and the atmosphere.
 Much of the interest in these mass and energy fluxes centers on the nonlinear feedback effects between the surface and the atmosphere, and the resulting impacts to the biosphere and atmosphere.